 From a practical perspective, following strict diets in the long-term adds considerable burdens to recreational athletes' lives.
-Thus, a more reasonable approach might be to "fuel for the work required", as proposed by Impey et al. (2018).
+Thus, a more reasonable approach might be to "fuel for the work required", as proposed by Impey et al. (67).
 In this paradigm, athletes base their carbohydrate requirements on the work anticipated and/or performed on a given day.
 Often, recreational cyclists will complete longer training sessions (five to six hours) on weekends and more intense sessions on one or two days during the week.
 To minimize the added labor and stress of daily macronutrient and energy tracking, athletes could increase carbohydrate intake on the day prior to and during longer and/or more intense training sessions, while eating entirely ad libitum on days with easier rides.
 Recreational athletes using power meters, could calculate energy expenditure based on the average power produced during a ride.
 In fact, most exercise tracking applications, which are popular among this population, already provide energy expenditure measures based on actual work performed when power meter data are included.
-Those who do not use power meters, could use heart rate and/or the talk test to estimate energy expenditure and exercise intensity (Hiilloskorpi et al., 2003; Quinn & Coons, 2011).
+Those who do not use power meters, could use heart rate and/or the talk test to estimate energy expenditure and exercise intensity (68, 69).
 These calculations would allow recreational athletes to fuel longer and harder sessions adequately, while not needing to invest the time and energy to plan and track dietary intake on shorter and easier days.

-Single-session carbohydrate restriction for certain low to moderate intensity workouts, i.e., "training low", has been shown to be effective in augmenting gene expression, cell signaling, and oxidative enzyme activity related with improved endurance performance (Impey et al., 2016, 2018).
+Single-session carbohydrate restriction for certain low to moderate intensity workouts, i.e., "training low", has been shown to be effective in augmenting gene expression, cell signaling, and oxidative enzyme activity related with improved endurance performance (67, 70).
 These strategies might be more feasible and sensible for elite athletes, who typically work with nutrition professionals and often have already optimized all other aspects of their training and racing.
-However, recreational cyclists looking to use this strategy could implement a higher intensity training session in the morning followed by carbohydrate restriction and a lower intensity training session in the evening (Impey et al., 2016).
+However, recreational cyclists looking to use this strategy could implement a higher intensity training session in the morning followed by carbohydrate restriction and a lower intensity training session in the evening (70).

-In summary, recreational athletes looking to improve their cycling performance using nutrition interventions might be better served by focusing on "fueling for the work required" (Impey et al., 2018) and interspersing occasional training session with low carbohydrate availability than by trying to implement a daily diet designed to restrict or enhance the intake of carbohydrate.
+In summary, recreational athletes looking to improve their cycling performance using nutrition interventions might be better served by focusing on "fueling for the work required" (67) and interspersing occasional training session with low carbohydrate availability than by trying to implement a daily diet designed to restrict or enhance the intake of carbohydrate.